 Simply due to the complexity of cannabis, then, “imitation cannabis extract,” like fusion power, may always be years away.

 Will this complexity save North America’s cannabis farmers?
 No, for three reasons.

 - Look at the ingredients label of your favorite soda or energy drink.
 You are likely to find “caffeine,” but you are unlikely to find “coffee.”
 Similarly, Coca-Cola may someday add CBD to its sodas, but is much less likely to add “full-spectrum cannabis extracts.”
 Most of the caffeine in caffeinated beverages is synthetic.
 The same argument applies top THC-infused beer.
 [Bio]synthetic single cannabinoids are likely to be “good enough” to be ingredients in other products, despite their inferiority to farmed cannabis’ natural blends… especially if the price is right.

 - Despite the complexity of coffee, you can buy artificial coffee flavoring by the barrel.
 Same with chocolate.
 Odds are good that you have already consumed a lot of these, in one product or another…and that they were good enough that you didn’t notice, or cheap enough that you didn’t care.

-- If Coca-Cola did choose to add farmed cannabis extract, it would almost certainly buy those extracts from foreign cannabis farmers — again, to get a cheaper price — as described here.
+- If Coca-Cola did choose to add farmed cannabis extract, it would almost certainly buy those extracts from cannabis farmers in the developing world — again, to get a cheaper price — as described here.

 It has also been suggested that cannabis consumers will avoid the artificial and/or biosynthetic cannabinoids, avoid the inexpensive imports, and instead pay a substantial premium for “the good stuff.”

 Will a willingness to pay extra for premium-quality craft cannabis save North America’s cannabis industry?